-We empirically confirm the central prediction of a negative relation between common ownership and the performance-sensitivity of top management compensation, through which the causal link between common ownership and product market outcomes is established in our model.
-Using theoretically informed measures of common ownership from the industrial organization literature (Backus et al., 2020a; Boller and Scott Morton, 2020) that are also closely linked to our theoretical framework, we document a strong and robust negative relationship between a firm's common ownership and the wealth-performance sensitivity (the most comprehensive measure of explicit incentives) of its top manager.
-Thus, we show that less realistic mechanisms of common ownership that assume away managerial agency problems and organizational delegation and instead assume active interventions by common owners, are at odds with our empirical evidence on managerial incentives.
+We empirically confirm the central prediction of a negative relation between common ownership and the performance sensitivity of top management compensation, through which the causal link between common ownership and product market outcomes is established in our model.
+Using theoretically informed measures of common ownership from the industrial organization literature (Boller and Scott Morton, 2020; Backus et al., 2021b) that are also closely linked to our theoretical framework, we document a strong and robust negative relationship between a firm's common ownership and the wealth-performance sensitivity (the most comprehensive measure of explicit incentives) of its top manager.

-In panel regressions, we estimate that an interquartile range shift (25th to 75th percentile) of the firm-level degree of common ownership is associated with a 6.6% reduction in CEO wealthperformance sensitivity.
-This incentive-reducing effect of common ownership is large: it is comparable in magnitude to the effect of the variance of firm performance (i.e., volatility) which is one of the most empirically important determinants of managerial incentives.
+In panel regressions, we estimate that an interquartile range shift (25th to 75th percentile) of the firm-level degree of common ownership is associated with a 10.5% reduction in CEO wealthperformance sensitivity.
 This result remains robust to using various alternative measures of managerial incentives, common ownership, and industry definitions.
-Across all dimensions (i.e., managerial wealth-performance sensitivities, common ownership measures, and industry definitions) of the full matrix of robustness checks, our coefficient estimates are consistently negative, with similar (or even larger) economic magnitudes and statistical significance levels.
+Across all dimensions (i.e., managerial wealth-performance sensitivities, common ownership measures, and industry definitions) of the full matrix of robustness checks, our coefficient estimates are consistently negative, with similar economic magnitudes and statistical significance levels.

 Whereas managerial incentives, productivity improvements, competitive actions, market shares, and profits are endogenously determined in our model, firm ownership is assumed to be exogenous.
 We therefore need to address the empirical concern that endogenous ownership confounds the interpretation of the negative correlation between common ownership and managerial incentives reported in our panel regressions.
-Specifically, we employ a difference-in-differences design to investigate whether the negative relationship between the strength of managerial incentives and common ownership is also present when we only use the variation in common ownership from additions of industry competitors to the S&P 500 index.
+Specifically, we employ a difference-in-differences design to investigate whether the negative relationship between the strength of managerial incentives and common ownership is also present when we only use the increase in common ownership from additions of industry competitors to the S&P 500 index.
 In this design, treated companies are index incumbents (i.e., firms that are already in the S&P 500 index) who experience the addition of an industry competitor to the index.
 The ownership of these treated companies is unaffected.
-The only thing that changes is that their shareholders also hold larger stakes in the firms' industry competitors following the index addition of these competitors.
+What does systematically change is that the treated firms' (pre-existing) shareholders who track the S&P 500 index increase their stakes in the treated firms' industry competitors following the index addition of these competitors.
 In other words, index additions of competitors increase the shareholder profit weights of treated index incumbents but do not change their ownership structure.
 Following the inclusion of industry competitors in the S&P 500, the treated index incumbents experience a significant increase in the portfolio weights their owners attach to rival profits and the compensation of their top managers becomes significantly less sensitive to their firms' performance.
 This negative effect on CEO wealth-performance sensitivity is gradual: it is not present before the inclusion of the competitor into the index and increases in magnitude over time following the index inclusion event.